 The SQL standard precisely specifies the syntax that a conforming database system must implement.
 However, the standard's specification of the semantics of language constructs is less well-defined, leading to areas of ambiguity.

-Many database vendors have large existing customer bases; where the SQL standard conflicts with the prior behavior of the vendor's database, the vendor may be unwilling to break backward compatibility.
+Many database vendors have large existing customer bases; where the SQL conflicts with the prior behavior of the vendor's database, the vendor may be made to break backward compatibility.

-Some believe the lack of compatibility between database systems is intentional in order to ensure vendor lock-in.
+Some believe the lack of compatibility between database systems is intentional in the to ensure vendor lock-in.

-2.6 SQL keywords
+SQL keywords